 Pat chicken breasts dry, and season both sides with half the Italian seasoning (reserve remaining for tomatoes), ¼ tsp. salt, and a pinch of pepper.

-Start the Tomatoes Pizzaiola
+Assemble the Tomatoes Pizzaiola

 Place tomato halves, cut-side up, on one side of prepared baking sheet.

-Divide butter between each tomato well and top each with shredded mozzarella.
+Divide softened butter between each tomato well and top each with shredded mozzarella.
 Sprinkle each with remaining Italian seasoning, ¼ tsp. salt, and a pinch of pepper.

 Roast the Green Beans and Tomatoes